-- Hospital-specific statistics will give you the percentages regarding deliveries and use of special procedures during births occurring at your hospital of choice.
-You will also be informed of the hospital's special practices, including the availability of birthing rooms or rooming in.
-This information is important to the planning of your childbirth experience. - Inpatient insurance coverage in New York State is provided for a mother and her newborn for at least 48 hours after childbirth for vaginal delivery and at least 96 hours after a caesarean section.
+- Inpatient insurance coverage in New York State is provided for a mother and her newborn for at least 48 hours after childbirth for vaginal delivery and at least 96 hours after a Cesarean section.
 In addition, each hospital must provide patient education, assistance and training in breast or bottlefeeding and any necessary maternal or newborn clinical assessments.
-Check with your insurance company for more details on your maternity coverage.

-- Maternal depression or baby blues may occur after giving birth.
+Check with your insurance company for more details on your maternity coverage. - Maternal depression or baby blues may occur after giving birth.
 Your body has undergone physical and hormonal changes, which may leave you with feelings of sadness, mood swings, anger, anxiety and low self-esteem, for days or weeks following birth.
 The baby blues are very common and will pass in time.
 Your doctor can suggest some ways to help you feel better.
 Less common is maternal depression.
 The symptoms are severe and can include feelings of hopelessness, high anxiety, eating problems, feeling "out of control," and thoughts of harming yourself or the baby.
 Contact your doctor regarding these symptoms, as maternal depression is treatable.
 Your doctor must be contacted immediately if you feel as though you may hurt yourself or your baby. - Shaken baby syndrome refers to the injuries that result from the violent shaking of an infant or child.
 New parents need to be aware of the danger of shaking their infant or small child.
-Often, a frustrated caregiver loses control and shakes an infant in an attempt to stop the baby from crying.
-Usually, there is no intent to harm the child, just to have the baby stop crying.
+Many times, a frustrated caregiver loses control and shakes an infant in an attempt to stop the baby from crying.
+Often, there is no intent to harm the child, just to have the baby stop crying.
 The stress of caring for a newborn can place any caregiver, including parents, at risk for shaking a baby.
-For more information about shaken baby syndrome, visit the Department of Health website at www.health.nv.gov/ prevention/injury_prevention/shaken baby syndrome/
+Before you leave the hospital, you will be asked to watch a video about the dangers of shaking infants and young children.
+You will be asked to sign a form that you either saw the video or refused to see it.
+For more information about shaken baby syndrome, visit the Department of Health website at health.ny.gov/prevention/injury_prevention/shaken_baby_syndrome/. - Safe sleep space and positioning are important to keep babies from dying unexpectedly from sleep-related causes.
+Babies should sleep alone, on their backs and in a safe crib for naps and at night.
+The crib should have a firm mattress and fitted sheet.
+Room sharing without bed sharing is recommended.
+Babies should not sleep on a couch or chair.
+You will be given more information about safe sleep before you bring your baby home from the hospital or birth center.
+Visit the Department of Health website at health.ny.gov/publications/0672/.